Shikhany 1987

 Retired Dutch journalist.
 Covered EU, NATO, UN, security & defense.
 Was correspondent in Berlin, Brussels, Geneva, Prague.
 Studied Russian language & literature.

-Dit bericht werd geplaatst in Chemical weapons, massavernietingswapens, Russian Federation, Verenigde Naties, weapons of mass destruction en getagged met , , , .
-Maak dit favoriet permalink.
+Dit bericht werd geplaatst in Chemical weapons, massavernietingswapens, Russian Federation, Verenigde Naties, weapons of mass destruction en getagd met , , , .
+Maak de permalink favoriet.